Governance Reform Fund

 What We Do

-UNDP works hand in hand with the Swedish Government and the Government of Romania to strengthen the public sector in Georgia and ease the implementation of the Government’s reform agenda.
-The current phase of the programme was set in motion in 2013 and will end in 2015.
-During this period, particular emphasis is devoted to development of an efficient public administration system for stronger rule of law and democratic accountability along further rapprochement to the European values and principles.
+UNDP works hand in hand with the Government of Sweden to strengthen public sector in Georgia and ease implementation of the Government’s reform agenda.
+The current phase of the programme was set in motion in 2015 and will end in 2020.
+Emphasis is devoted to development of an efficient public administration system for stronger rule of law and democratic accountability along further rapprochement to European values and principles.

 Some results so far

-- an innovative Service Lab developed to improve the quality of public services in Georgia;
+- Establishment of the Innovative Service Lab to improve the quality of public services in Georgia.

-- ongoing Mental Health reform- National Action Plan on Mental Health drafted and adopted in January 2015;
+- The National Action Plan on Mental Health drafted and adopted in January 2015.

-- technical assistance and policy support to the State Coordinating Council on the Issues of Persons with Disabilities (Ministry of Labour, Health and Social Affairs); Public Service Development Agency of the Ministry of Justice, Civil Service Bureau, Ministry of Education and Science, Ministry of Environment and Natural Resources Protection, Ministry of Corrections and Legal Assistance, Ministry of Finance, Office of State Minister on European and Euro-Atlantic Integration and others.
+Technical assistance and policy support to the Ministry of Labour, Health and Social Affairs; Public Service Development Agency of the Ministry of Justice, Civil Service Bureau, Ministry of Education and Science, Ministry of Environment and Natural Resources Protection, Ministry of Corrections, Ministry of Finance, Office of State Minister on European and Euro-Atlantic Integration and others.
 Across these agencies, over 3500 public servants have received training and professional development support from GRF initiatives.